First level master

 Professional Master Programme in Food & Wine Tourism

-Established by the University of Modena Reggio Emilia as part of the Fooder project, the Professional Master Programme in Food & Wine Tourism stands out as an excellent advanced training opportunity in the Food & Wine tourism sector.
+Established by the University of Modena and Reggio Emilia as part of the Fooder project, the Professional Master Programme in Food & Wine Tourism stands out as an excellent advanced training opportunity in the Food & Wine tourism sector.

 The study programme is delivered entirely in English and will address in depth and detail the different aspects related to this context.
-In-person lessons, scheduled in a weekend format, will start in February.
-Furthermore, it will be possible to carry out internships in affiliated companies and associations from July to December.

 Professional profile